ReScience/ReScience-submission/article/tennøe-hodne-haug-weltzien-einevoll-halnes-2018.md

 Additionally,
 we required that events have an amplitude of at least 10 mV.
-This prevents the problem where the normalization step leads to detecting false events with an amplitude less than 1 mv in cases where the model does not generate any events and instead exhibits small (much less than 1 mv) fluctuations around a steady state.
+This prevents the problem where the normalization step leads to detecting false events with an amplitude less than 1 mV in cases where the model does not generate any events and instead exhibits small (much less than 1 mV) fluctuations around a steady state.

 We used Uncertainpy to detect events, as the described threshold-detection